lokotv2fyn/digitalnotebookproject/README.md

 - Been trying to troubleshoot why my code creates an empty `<li>` element.

-And while doing so, I find that the way ChatGPT explains to me the different possible errors i actually learn how to look for errors.
+And while doing so, I found that the way ChatGPT explains to me the different possible errors i actually learn how to look for errors.
 After a couple misfires from ChatGPT, and after I send the updated code 'we' managed to find the error and fix it.

 - Found a new bug though.
 When I push 'archive' on a second entry it unarchives something that has already been archived.